 Roll the dough into a tight log starting on the long side.
 Press the seams together to seal.

-Cut the log into 4 equal potions using a sharp knife. then cut each of the portions into 3 smaller portions to yield 12 rolls.
+Cut the log into 4 equal portions using a sharp knife. then cut each of the portions into 3 smaller portions to yield 12 rolls.

 Place 2-3 pecan halves on one cut end of each roll and place them pecan side down on the prepared baking sheet that has been spread with the topping.